lukereding/book_notes/models_for/communicating.md

 There's more on different frameworks you can use to help you communicate [here](./writing.md#story-telling-and-narrative-tension)

+## Start with why

+When persuading or inspiring, try ['starting with why'](https://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action?language=en).
+Example from the talk linked to above:

+A standard ad, using Apple as an example:
+- We make computers (what)
+- They are well-designed and simple to use (how)

+Starting with why:
+- We believe in igniting human creativity and challenging the status quo (why)
+- We create well-designed products that are simple for everyone to use (how)
+- We happen to make computers (what)

+> People don't buy what you do, they buy why you do it.

 ## Start with an outline or with images

 It can be difficult to start communicating something, either via a talk or in writing.
 A couple ideas: